NikitaP2001/hep-score-energy/README.md

 ### Parameters:
 #### benchmarks (required)
 DICTIONARY
-List of benchmark containers to run,  with associated settings
+List of benchmark containers to run, with associated settings: see below
 ##### ref_scores (required)
 DICTIONARY
 List of sub-scores to collect from the benchmark container output